 The AFAS has been absent from a major group exhibition since its departure from the Pebble Beach Concours.
 There is, of course, still interest in the Monterey Car Week activities even as events centered on “art” are, for the moment, somewhat reduced.
 We present an overview of “Car Week” by noted columnist Rob Alen.
 He presents an all-round and well-experienced look at the landscape of Monterey events »Car Week Likewise, our longstanding contributor Wallace Wyss reviews the 2021 Pebble Beach show with an historic angle.
 Take a look here »Pebble Beach***

 We are pleased to present profiles of two talented artists: Hérve Nys works primarily as a sculptor with an incredibly broad and creative approach to “car” themed works. »Herve Nys Guillaume Lopez is obviously much engaged with racing and all its subject matter which he wonderfully captures in his painted works. »Guillaume Lopez***

 Continuing our practice of archiving past issues, a number of older issues have now been removed (September 2017 and older).
 A convenient, updated "Index by Subject" has been developed and is available here: »Index by Subject***

 Sign up for » automatic issue notification.
 We do not sell, lend or rent our mailing list so sign up with confidence that you will not be spamed to death.***

 Thanks for visiting our latest issue.
-I welcome your comments...
+As always, I welcome your comments...